openstack/charm-tempest/src/README.md

 NOTICE: At this time, the Tempest charm is in development and is in a proof-of-concept alpha state.

-Development and related discussion occurs on the Freenode #openstack-charms IRC channel.
+Development and related discussion occurs on the OFTC #openstack-charms IRC channel.

 TLDR:  Deploy the built charm and relate it to keystone and openstack-dashboard.